Durgesh2601/multi-workspace-taskboard/README.md

 - Public routes (`/public/board/:id`, `/public/task/:id`) are outside the auth gate and require no login.
 - `document.title` is set dynamically on public pages so browser tabs and link previews show the board/task name.
 - In a production setting, if rich link previews (Open Graph tags) or search indexing were needed, these pages would move to an SSR framework (Next.js, Remix) so meta tags render server-side.
-For this assignment, the SPA approach is sufficient.
+For this project, the SPA approach is sufficient.

 ### Trade-offs and assumptions